MODULE 1 - ANATOMY & PHYSICAL INJURIES

 Presentation (5 points)

 The presentation should be clear, organized, and professional.
 The ability to effectively communicate ideas, both orally and visually, is essential.
-High scores will be given for projects that are delivered confidently and engage the audience throughout.
+High scores will be given for projects delivered confidently and engaging the audience throughout.
+Usually video-dramas score high.
+Game-shows score low as these are easy to produce.

 Creativity (5 points)